showtimederek/project/README.md

 # project
 Personal project

-First push of personal site.
-Much iimprovements to be done
+5/30/17 - First push of personal site.
+Much improvements to be done